Adaptive functional principal components analysis: Appendix

 \begin{proof}[Proof of Corollary \ref{corr_rates_est_cd}] In the common design case, when $\mathfrak m^{2\underline H } / N \rightarrow \infty$, we have $(N\mathfrak m)^{2\underline H/(2\underline H+1)} /N \rightarrow \infty$.
 The risks of our estimators are then bounded by the risks on the infeasible, empirical estimators.
 When $\mathfrak m^{2\underline H } / N \rightarrow 0$, the squared bias term remains larger than two others because the bandwidths cannot decrease faster than $m^{-1}$.
 In that case the risks' rate is bounded by $\{\log( \mathfrak m)/\mathfrak m\}^{2\underline H}$. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:thm-1-bis}] Let us first notice that that the second part of Lemma A.\ref{lemma_Ih} guarantees that the estimation of the function $H$ will not change the rates of convergence in probability.
 Consider next the feasible versions of $\widehat \lambda_{j}$ and $\widehat \psi_{j}$ computed with all the unknown quantities replaced by estimates, as described in the Algorithm in Section \ref{sec:algorithm}.
 In particular, $\widehat \Gamma(s,t;h)$ is obtained with the diagonal correction $\Hat{\Hat{d}}_N(s,t;h)$ in \eqref{diag_corr_eq_hat}.
 Theorem \ref{thm:thm-1-bis} is then a direct consequence of several facts.
-On the one hand, the uniform convergence of $\widehat m_2(t) $ and $\widehat c_2(s,t) $ from Step \ref{step3} of the Algorithm in Section \ref{sec:algorithm}.
+On the one hand, the uniform convergence of $\widehat \nu(t) $ and $\widehat c_2(s,t) $ from Step \ref{step3} of the Algorithm in Section \ref{sec:algorithm}.
 This uniform convergence follows from the uniform convergence of the presmoothing estimator $\widetilde X^{(i)}$.
-On the other hand, from the proof of Theorem \ref{thm:thm-1}, we have
+On the other hand, from the proof of Theorem \ref{thm:thm-1}, we have $ \widehat \lambda_j - \lambda_j = o_{\PP}(1)$ and $ \|\widehat \psi_j - \psi_j \|_2 = o_{\PP}(1), $ if $\widehat \lambda_j$ and $\widehat \psi_j$ are obtained from the Algorithm with a constant function as input proxy of $\psi_j$. \end{proof}